Mooring and berthing in the harbour

 Vessels are berthed:

-- alongside the quay walls either singly or double-banked
+- alongside the quay walls either singly or double-banked for large craft

 - alongside pontoons and finger pontoon for smaller craft